-E.g. Plaintiff was knocked down by the Defendant’s car while using his mobile phone as he jaywalked across the road.
+E.g. Claimant was knocked down by the Defendant’s car while using his mobile phone as he jaywalked across the road.

 Quantification of Loss(es)

-On top of proving all the factors mentioned above, the Plaintiff’s loss arising from the Defendant’s breach of duty of care must be quantified appropriately.
+On top of proving all the factors mentioned above, the Claimant’s loss arising from the Defendant’s breach of duty of care must be quantified appropriately.

 - Can I sue a nursing home for elderly abuse in Singapore?